Swati17293/KG-Experiments/README.md

+# IC-BAIT

-# IC-BAIT (Inferential Commonsense aware BiAs IdenTifier), which makes use of IC_Knwl to aid the task of political bias prediction in news headlines.
+### IC-BAIT: Inferential Commonsense aware BiAs IdenTifier, makes use of IC_Knwl to aid the task of political bias prediction in news headlines.